LoveDrug: Critical reception

-American Songwriter said the song "feels like a return to old Gaga perfectly blended with modern Gaga".
-Vulture said the song has "Olivia Newton-John and Pat Benatar vibes" and a "Ratatat-ish closing dual-lead-guitar riff [that] dovetails with Andrew Watt's production work, which yields either instant vintage or pre-distressed jeans and nothing in between".
-In the website's ranking of every Gaga song, Kristen S. Hé ranked "LoveDrug" number 79 and wrote, "It’s one of Mayhem’s stronger tracks, but it doesn’t fully achieve liftoff, teasing an epic ending before flowing back into the suite that forms the album’s second half."
-Adam White of The Independent ranked "LoveDrug" number 70 in a list of Lady Gaga song from Born This Way to present and wrote, "One of the more innocuous numbers on Mayhem, this sounds a lot like a Pat Benatar B-side from 1985 – which may have been the intention."
+"LoveDrug" received generally positive reviews, with several publications highlighting it as one of the stronger tracks on Mayhem.
+American Songwriters Lauren Boisvert said the song "feels like a return to old Gaga perfectly blended with modern Gaga".
+Craig Jenkins of Vulture said it has "Olivia Newton-John and Pat Benatar vibes" and a "Ratatat-ish closing dual-lead-guitar riff [that] dovetails with Andrew Watt's production work, which yields either instant vintage or pre-distressed jeans and nothing in between".
+Kristen S. Hé, also from Vulture wrote, "It's one of Mayhems stronger tracks, but it doesn't fully achieve liftoff, teasing an epic ending before flowing back into the suite that forms the album's second half".
+Adam White of The Independent wrote, "One of the more innocuous numbers on Mayhem, this sounds a lot like a Pat Benatar B-side from 1985 – which may have been the intention".
+Writing for Salon, Coleman Spilde found the track "a top-down-on-the-desert-highway '80s firecracker where Gaga uses her vocal prowess to an appropriately intoxicating effect".